 Muscle growth can also be called hypertrophy.
 It is the increase in the volume of muscle tissue due to the enlargement of its cells.
 It is mainly contributed by enlarged muscle glycogen storage.
 Athletes use a combination of strength training, diet, and the right balance of nutrients to give rise to muscle hypertrophy.

 Muscle growth doesn’t solely mean pumping up your body to the limits for a bodybuilding competition.
 It’s about having a healthier, more muscular, leaner body for both women and men.
-An athletic and muscular look has always been perceived as a sign of strength and confidence.
+An athletic body type and muscular look has always been perceived as a sign of strength and confidence.